maxdesalle/website/content/posts/mastering-zcash.md

 #### Confirmations

-Alice's transaction is now confirmed, but the confirmation doesn’t mean finality.
+Alice's transaction is now confirmed, but confirmation doesn't mean finality.

+Like Bitcoin, Zcash uses pure Proof of Work, which has no cryptographic finality.
+The chain with the most cumulative work wins, but nothing prevents a sufficiently resourced attacker from building a longer chain that rewrites history.
-Just like Bitcoin, Zcash can experience temporary chain forks.
-Two miners might find valid blocks at nearly the same time, causing the network to briefly disagree on which chain is correct.
-The longest chain, meaning the one with the most cumulative proof of work, is the one that wins.
-Transactions in the losing fork return to the mempool and may be re-mined later, or they may become invalid if they conflict with transactions in the winning chain.
+Transactions in orphaned blocks return to the mempool or become invalid if they conflict with the attacker's chain.

-The probability of a transaction being reversed drops exponentially with each additional confirmation.
-After one block, there's a small chance of reorganization.
-After six blocks, the chance is negligible for practical purposes.
-For large transfers, recipients often wait for multiple confirmations before considering the payment final.

-Alice's wallet sees the confirmation count tick upward as new blocks are mined on top of the one containing her transaction.
-After a few minutes, she can be confident the transaction is permanent.
+The conventional wisdom—that after six confirmations, reversal is "negligible"—is misleading.
+It frames security as a statistical property when it's actually an adversarial one.
+This applies to all pure-PoW chains, Bitcoin included.
+Against an attacker with majority hashpower, no confirmation count provides cryptographic certainty—only economic assumptions about attacker incentives and hashpower costs.

 {{< info type="note" >}}
-Zcash has a block time of 75 seconds, compared to Bitcoin's 10 minutes, so confirmations accumulate much faster.
-Six confirmations take about seven and a half minutes for Zcash, versus an hour for Bitcoin.
-The tradeoff is that each individual Zcash block represents less total work, so more confirmations may be prudent for very high-value transfers.
+Zcash's 75-second block time means confirmations accumulate faster—six confirmations take about seven and a half minutes versus Bitcoin's hour.
+Each block represents less work, but confirmations compound quickly.
 {{< /info >}}

 The transaction is mined and the state is updated.
 Alice's old notes are gone forever, replaced by two new notes in the commitment tree.
-One of those notes belongs to Bob, and now he  needs to find it.
+One belongs to Bob, and now he needs to find it.

 ### 4.10 Recipient Detection